Advertiser Disclosure

 M1 has two plans: a free version that includes all of the platform’s main features, and a reasonably priced paid plan that’s likely to pay for itself at higher account values.

-Free Plan (M1 Standard)
+M1 Standard: Free Plan

 M1’s free plan includes three verticals: